Silent Film

 To support and sublimate Storck’s art, Stéphane Orlando has recently composed a score at just the right distance from the visual work, brought to the stage by the Ensemble Musiques Nouvelles, which he will conduct for the occasion.

-Premier in Bozar (Brussels) the 2nd of April 2022, at 20h (salle Henry Le Bœuf).
+Premiered in Bozar (Brussels) the 2nd of April 2022, at 20h (salle Henry Le Bœuf).

 During Covid Lockdown, Stéphane Orlando has been playing piano live on Facebook for the virtual Cinematek of the Royal Film Archives of Brussels.
 Here you can discover two examples :